dogweather/forkful/content/en/google-apps-script/testing-and-debugging/using-an-interactive-shell-repl.md

   \ programming environment that takes single user inputs (expressions),\u2026"
 lastmod: '2024-03-13T22:44:59.671464-06:00'
 model: gpt-4-0125-preview
-summary: "An interactive shell, or Read-Eval-Print Loop (REPL), is a simple, interactive\
-  \ programming environment that takes single user inputs (expressions),\u2026"
+summary: An interactive shell, or Read-Eval-Print Loop (REPL), is a simple, interactive programming environment that takes single user inputs (expressions), evaluates them, and returns the result to the user.
 title: Using an interactive shell (REPL)
 weight: 34
 ---